 2. Identifying the right cross-platform tools.

-3. Defining management policy with regard to installation and configuration issues.
+3. Defining management policy with regard to cloud migration, installation and configuration issues.

 4. Creating policies with regard to sensitive data and intellectual property.